wp-plugins/jabber-feed/readme.txt

 * OPTIONAL: if the plugin is installed on a BSD (Mac included), in order to use the SRV records on the admin JID, which is the correct way of resolving the server and port addresses for a domain, the PEAR extension NET_DNS must be installed: 'pear install NET_DNS' (Note that it will ask to have php compiled with 'mhash' option).
-If it is installed on Windows, it is not anymore mandatory if you have PHP 5.3.0 or later installed (under this version of PHP, you should also install this extension to benefit SRV records).
+If it is installed on Windows, it is not anymore useful if you have PHP 5.3.0 or later installed (under this version of PHP, you should also install this extension to benefit SRV records).
 Linux servers do not need this extension to have SRV.
 Note for gentoo users: you must set the 'mhash' USE flag.

+* OPTIONAL: for more efficient resource use (in particular in order to avoid multiple and useless connection to the XMPP server when you could do only one), it is recommended to compile PHP with the semaphores system V: option --enable-sysvsem at compilation time.
+ This is in particular recommended if your publication system has a lot of activity (new posts, pages, comments, deletions, etc.).

 = Working Platforms =